Bob Montgomery (boxer)

 Bob Montgomery (February 10, 1919 – August 25, 1998) was an American lightweight boxer who took the New York State Athletic Commission (NYSAC) World Lightweight Championship in May 1943, and again in March 1944.
-His managers included Frankie Thomas and Joe Gramby.
+Known as the Philadelphia Bobcat, his managers included Frankie Thomas and Joe Gramby.

 Early life and career

 Montgomery was born on February 10, 1919, in Sumter, South Carolina.
 He came to Philadelphia in 1934 during the depression and found a job as a "puller" in a laundry where he pulled clothes out of large industrial laundering machines.
 He began amateur boxing and training at the "Slaughterhouse", a gym on Philadelphia's Eighth Street and Girard Avenue.

 He went undefeated in his first 23 fights, with a record of 22-0-1 and won the Pennsylvania State Lightweight Title in a bout against Mike Evens on October 24, 1939, in Philadelphia.

 On September 16, 1940, Montgomery lost to Lew Jenkins in a ten-round unanimous decision before a crowd of 12,900 at Shibe Park in Philadelphia.
 Jenkins was down in the third round for a count of nine.
 The United Press gave Jenkins five rounds to four for Montgomery, though ring officials gave Jenkins a somewhat wider margin.

 Montgomery was the uncle of Motown Records star Tammi Terrell (born Thomasina "Tommy" Montgomery).